lehnertu/LiberaDigit500-OPCUA/README.md

 OPC-UA server is defined in an XML file.
 A code generator is provided to generate the necessary C/C++ code for the server application.
 This does not cover the whole functionality provided by the devices, only the essentials.

+The pulse data stream is intercepted and the data content made available as scalar values.

+The number of pulses received per second is determined and reported.

 # Build